(wireless

 Ethernet.

-Wi-Fi is achieved with a wireless base station, called an "access point" (AP).
-The access point's antennas transmit and receive radio frequencies within a range of 30 to 150 feet indoors through walls and other non-metal barriers.
-The outdoor range can be double that or more.
+The wireless base station is an "access point" (AP) with antennas that transmit and receive radio frequencies within 150 feet indoors through walls and non-metal barriers.
+Outdoors is 500 feet and more.
 For Wi-Fi standards, see

 802.11.
 See